 To understand more about the Holistic Model and Dr Georgiou’s work at the Center read his latest book entitled: Curing the Incurable with Holistic Medicine

-To gain maximal benefit from your studies, it is recommended that the student plan to take at least two, but preferably three courses per semester (4 chronological months).
+To gain maximal benefit from your studies, it is recommended that the student plan to take at least one, but preferably two courses per semester (4 chronological months).
 There are a total of 8 Diploma courses required to complete the D.Sc (HM), making for approximately 1,600 physical hours of study.
-The average student should be able to complete all nine compulsory courses to be awarded the Doctor of Science in Holistic Medicine in about 12 – 18 months.
 A maximum of 60 months is allowed for completion for students with heavy work commitments.

 Medical students usually study for just about 4,200 physical hours in the entirety of their course – most of the academic study is crammed into the first two years – they also have practical work on top of this.
 The Bachelor of Science in Holistic Medicine covers 8 courses which comes to a total of 1,600 hours (8 x 200 hours = 1,600).
 This means that 200 hours of study per course for each semester amounts to about 12 hours study per week.

 If a student decides to go on to complete the Doctor of Science in Holistic Medicine immediately after the Bachelors of Science in Holistic Medicine, there will be a further eight courses to complete (8 x 200 hours = 1,600 hours), along with a dissertation (400 hours).
-This is added to the 1,600 hours of the BSc (HM) making a total of 3,600 hours.
-This is the equivalent physical hours of study that medical students cover at medical school.
+This is added to the 1,600 hours of the B.Sc (HM) making a total of 3,800 hours.
+This is nearly the equivalent physical hours of study that medical students cover at medical school.

 Doctor of Science in Holistic Medicine students will have an opportunity to study with Dr. Georgiou at the Da Vinci Holistic Health Centre and will be able to get hands-on training in all aspects of the holistic healing arts.
 This will be the students opportunity to see the application of everything they have learned on real patients with real diseases.